Rosa Canina Fruit Oil. 25mls. USDA Organic Certified, Cold Pressed Rosehip Oil in Airless and Lightless Bottles.

 Everyone knows there is good quality and poor quality Rosehip Oil.
 So how do you tell the difference?

 Step 1: The Label and Bottle Check: Check who the organic certification body is?
 There are some good organic certification companies and some obscure ones.
 Some “organic certification” is done by companies connected to the seller of the product.
 Checking can be done online.
 MooGoo Rosehip Oil is from a Unites States Department of Agriculture (USDA) certified organic supplier, and there are some other reputable bodies like Australian Certified Organic.
 It should also be cold pressed Rosehip Oil.

 Check the bottle design.
 It should not let light in or too much air as Rosehip Oil can oxidise and lose its effectiveness quickly under these conditions.

 Step 2.
-Colour Check It should be a nice orange colour as this shows it is relatively unrefined.
+Colour Check It should be a nice yellow/orange colour as this shows it is relatively unrefined.
 If it is a clear colour, it may not be as high quality.

-Step 3 The Smell Check Rosehip Oil should only have a light smell.
+Step 3 The Smell Check Rosehip Oil has a unique fragrance.
 Some people enjoy it, others don’t like the smell.
 However, if Rosehip Oil is packaged in an inappropriate bottle with too much air or light, it can go rancid fairly quickly.
 You can tell this by a strong smell, some describe it like salami.
 Definitely not pleasant.
 MooGoo puts our Rosehip Oil in an opaque bottle that is relatively airless.
 Even so, we would suggest using it within a year.